gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 `document.onkeydown` is just a shorthand way of writing `addEventListener()`.
 Feel free to use the W3C standard, if you like.
 Otherwise, all that's happening is when a user presses a key we get the event (e on non-IE browsers, window.event for IE) and sends the keyCode to the `changeKey()` function.
 From there we check which key is pressed and set the appropriate value in the array to 1.

+Putting all that together with our game, we'll get our little Link moving around.
+Currently, we have the Link image being statically drawn at 20px left and 20px down.
+First there needs to be a way of storing his position for us to manipulate.
+We can do that with a global variable:

+    var player  = {
+        x : 0,
+        y : 0
+    };

+I'm using a JSON object so we can keep everything related to the player nice and enclosed.
+We can read/write their position with `player.x` and `player.y`

+We'll give Link a bit more space to begin with by setting his initial position to 100px left and 100px down in the `init()` function:

+    // Place Link a little more central player.x = 100;
+    player.y = 100;

+Now, remembering back to the Game Loop, on of its steps, after clearing the screen, is handling user input.
+So, that's our next destination.
+On each loop of the game, we check to see if the user is pressing any keys, by looking at the key array we set earlier, then we react.
+In this case, we look for the direction keys being pressed, and alter the player's position until the key is released.
+For now, we'll move the player by 4px per frame in any given direction:

+    // Handle the Input
+    if (key[2]) // up
+        player.y -= 4;
+    if( key[3]) // down
+        player.y += 4;
+    if( key[0]) // left
+        player.x -= 4;
+    if( key[1]) // right
+        player.x += 4;

+Finally, we have to draw Link in the at the new coordinates on each frame, so taking the `drawImage()` function we had in the main loop: `ctx.drawImage(link, 20, 20)`, we replace it with the stored positions:

+    ctx.drawImage(link, player.x, player.y);

+And now we have a walking, well, gliding, Link!